 Ford Credit provides various forms of credit enhancements to reduce the risk of loss for securitization investors.
-Credit enhancements include over-collaterization (when the principal amount of the securitized assets exceeds the principal amount of related asset-backed securities), segregated cash reserve funds, subordinated securities, and excess spread (when interest collections on the securitized assets exceed the related fees and expenses, including interest payments on the related asset-backed securities).
+Credit enhancements include overcollaterization (when the principal amount of the securitized assets exceeds the principal amount of related asset-backed securities), segregated cash reserve funds, subordinated securities, and excess spread (when interest collections on the securitized assets exceed the related fees and expenses, including interest payments on the related asset-backed securities).
 Ford Credit may also provide payment enhancements that increase the likelihood of the timely payment of interest and the payment of principal at maturity.
 Payment enhancements include yield supplement arrangements, interest rate swaps, liquidity facilities, and certain cash deposits.

 Ford Credit retains interests in its securitization transactions, including senior and subordinated securities issued by the VIE, rights to cash held for the benefit of the securitization investors (for example, a reserve fund) and residual interests.
 Residual interests represent the right to receive collections on the securitized assets in excess of amounts needed to pay securitization investors and pay other transaction participants and expenses.
-Ford Credit retains credit risk in securitizations because its retained interests include the most subordinated interests in the securitized assets, which are the first to absorb credit losses on the securitized assets.
+Ford Credit retains credit risk in securitized assets, which are the first to absorb credit losses on the securitized assets.
 Based on past experience, Ford Credit expects that any credit losses in the pool of securitized assets would likely be limited to its retained interests.